libresh/libre.sh/doc/deploying-a-server.md

   * Rewrite the haproxy configuration
   * (Re)start haproxy

-* If the domain runs wordpress, then:
+* If the domain runs wordpress (and similarly if it runs Known), then:
   * the git clone from backup will fail because of [issue 46](https://github.com/indiehosters/indiehosters/issues/46), so make sure to follow the workaround steps from there.
   * initial wordpress setup will be impossible with the redirect because of [Dockerfiles issue 39](https://github.com/indiehosters/dockerfiles/issues/39), so make sure to follow the workaround steps from there.
   * Indiewebifying the WordPress instance is still a manual process, so make sure you know the user's preferred username (you can use this for the SiteName as well), and preferred language.